highghlow/Documents/TRACKING.md

 # VPN

+Video by Tom Scott about VPNs: [This Video Is Sponsored By ███ VPN 🡥](https://www.youtube.com/watch?v=WVDQEoe6ZWY)

 VPN (Virtual Private Network) or Proxy is a type of software that is mainly used to hide your public ip.
 It works by modifying outgoing packets to point to the vpn server instead.

 What your computer sends: